FermandoisLab/CSvRTHS/README.md

 A short description of each subsystem can be seen next here:

-Numerical Substructure: This block contains communication with the numerical substructure implemented in OpenSees (NumSubEst) through the OpenFresco Connect block.
+- Numerical Substructure: This block contains communication with the numerical substructure implemented in OpenSees (NumSubEst) through the OpenFresco Connect block.
 Additionally, inside is the implementation of the predictor-corrector method for the continuous generation of signals using polynomial extrapolation/interpolation.
 This algorithm is implemented in a StateFlow block in Simulink and can be obtained in the OpenFresco source code.
-Experimental Substructure:
+- Experimental Substructure: This block contains communication with the experimental substructure implemented in OpenSees (ServerCol1, ServerCol2, ServerBeam1) through TCP/IP communication.
+The GenericClient Element block is used for this.
-Adaptive Model-Based Compensation:
+- Adaptive Model-Based Compensation: In this block is the implementation of the compensation method to be used.
+In this case the Adaptive Model-Based Compensation method.
-Actuator Model:
+- Actuator Model: Inside this block is the implementation of the actuator model to be used in conjunction with its controller.
+In this case a P control is used.
-Sensors:
+- Sensors: As its name indicates, the sensors are located inside.
+Being a virtual simulation, the function of these blocks is to introduce noise to the measurement to simulate a real sensor.
+This noise is generated from band-limited white noise.

 Additionally, the Real-Time Sync block is appreciated, this block synchronizes the Simulink model with the real-time kernel clock and ensures that it does not run faster than the user-specified simulation rate.